kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 History
 =======
+v4.1.03, 06 Nov 2021:
+-Tweak: PlayerInfo menu: Allow custom panels to be shown next to default panels.

 v4.1.02, 16 Sep 2021:
 -Bug-fix: hiring or "work elsewhere" ui was unresponsive when selecting the position's new location.